 Intumescent paints protect substrates from the effects of fire in the short term.
 Fire protective paints are formulated to protect the coated substrate from fire for 30, 60 or 120 minutes.
 This depends on the grade of the paint.
 These intumescent coatings work by expanding like foam at high temperatures, from a very thin, lightweight coating.
 When fire attacks the paint, a thick foam-like layer insulates the steel to protect it.
 This insulation maintains the steel’s stability.
 Depending on the size and type of building, building control will specify a timescale to help to deliver the additional rescue time for evacuation that can prove decisive in terms of saving lives and property.

-Do you require intumescent railway coatings?
+Finally, do you require intumescent railway coatings?
 Contact our specialist technical team.
-Make sure your property is safe for users by protecting assets with intumescent products.
-We regularly specify for a number of prestigious projects and companies including Transport for London (TfL) and London Underground.
+Therefore, make sure your property is safe for users by protecting assets with intumescent products.
+Furthermore, we regularly specify for a number of prestigious projects and companies including Transport for London (TfL) and London Underground.